 With so many levels of taxonomy, you might expect there to be a hierarchical distinction between the running and clumping bamboo.
 Surprisingly, there is not.
 Most of the temperate bamboos (Arundinarieae) are runners, and most of the tropical bamboos (Bambuseae tribe) are clumpers.

 But this is not a hard and fast rule.
 Fargesia, for example is a clumping genus belonging to the Arundinarieae tribe.
-However, this is one of the only exceptions to the rule.
+Himalayacalamus is another genus of clumping temperate bamboo.
+However, there only handful of exceptions to the rule, and botanists continue to debate some of these classifications.

 The rhizomatous nature of herbaceous bamboos can vary.
 That is to say, some herbaceous bamboos have stronger and more aggressive rhizomes than others, with more of a tendency to take over an area.
 Research indicates that members of the genus Pariana, for example, can dominate certain areas of the tropical understory.
 At the same time, some species of Pariana are endanger of extinction due to rapid levels of deforestation in the Amazon.
 But for the most part, we don’t think of herbaceous bamboo in terms of runners and clumpers.